Learn Both the Practice and Business of Law

 At LMR, we embrace and value diversity.
 We are dedicated to ensuring that the members of our firm are as diverse as the clients we serve.

 If this resonates with you, then LMR wants you to find your professional home with us.

 Applying to Article at LMR – The Nuts and Bolts

 Students interested in applying for our 2019-2020 articling program should submit a cover letter, curriculum vitae, university transcripts and two letters of reference to Barbara Nicholls, the Co-Chair of our Articling Committee, at firstname.lastname@example.org.
-Applications need to be submitted electronically no later than Tuesday, May 22, 2018.
+Applications need to be submitted electronically no later than Friday, May 25, 2018 at 12:00pm.